The 2019 FabFitFun Starter Box is out, and it is different from the one I reviewed below.

 I LOVE that my friend got the gray Free People x Understated Leather Starry Eyed Travel Eye Mask that retails for $40.
 After having my younger son steal the one I received in my Spring Editor’s Box and my older son steal the one I got in my Spring Box, I finally selected one of my own in the Summer Editor’s Box.
 We all four got the same color, which I think is really lucky.
 Hopefully, I can get a picture of all four of us rocking our matching masks at some point.

 This was made using Vegan Leather, so it is not the most comfortable sleep mask I’ve ever owned.
 It does not adjust to the contours of my face as well as a silk or even cotton one does.
 The metallic patchwork is beautiful, which makes this my prettiest sleep mask.
 There is a removable, non-toxic cooling insert.
 I have yet to place the insert in the fridge, but the mask feels slightly cooler even when the insert is room temperature (as long as it is inside).
 The elastic strap is adjustable, which my small head and my son’s small head appreciates.
-My friend will love that it’s adjustable, too, because there not be complaints I usually here about things being too tight.
+My friend loves that it’s adjustable, too, because there are no complaints I usually hear about things being too tight.

 This starter box has a $143 value, which my friend paid $5 for.
 My friend’s personal value is $127, because body exfoliation is not for everyone.
 I do not exfoliate my body as much as I’d like and prefer gentle exfoliants myself.
 Even at $19.99, this seems worth it.
 Granted, I reviewed everything from my perspective.
 Had I received this, my personal value would have been $49.
 Extra AHAVA hand cream is always welcome even if I end up with 10.
 Someone who uses lotion or hand cream after every wash goes through a lot.
 A chance to try another Spongelle without paying full price is also great.
 Thanks to my friend, that will happen anyway.
 Don’t get me wrong on the two items I would gift.
 This is a great box.
 I just do not need another bag or sleep mask.
 They are nice items to have though, so anyone who does not already have them would probably appreciate both.

+What are your thoughts on this FabFitFun Starter Box.
+Let Me know below.
 Ready to subscribe?
 If you subscribe from this article, you will either start with a Seasonal or Editor’s Box.
 I cannot find a link for a Starter Box nor could I find them in the shop from my subscription.
 I will come back and edit it in if I ever find a link.
 If you have a friend with a FabFitFun subscription, ask your friend if s/he has any starter boxes to send.
-For those sending starting boxes, you will not get referral credit or any other benefit if a friend who receives a box ultimately signs up.
+For those sending starter boxes, you will not get referral credit or any other benefit if a friend who receives a box ultimately signs up.
 You will have the satisfaction of knowing someone you love is getting nice things for a great price.
 As a deal lover, that is all we can ask for.
-Visit my FabFitFun Page for more information about this subscription and shop purchases for subscribers.
+Visit my FFF Page for more information about this subscription and shop purchases for subscribers.
 All available offers get posted there as well as everything I know about the retailer and links to helpful sections of the site.
 See all FabFitFun articles.
 View my main page for the guide map to the site and deeper deal exploration.

 Disclosure: Affiliate Links